candy-lang/candy/README.md

 7. Run the launch config “Run Extension (VS Code Extension)”.
 8. In the new VS Code window that opens, you can enjoy 🍭 Candy :)

-If you are working on the Rust code itself, you might want to disable the release mode for quicker compilation:
+If you are working on the Rust code itself, you might want to disable release mode for quicker compilation:
-In the VS Code settings (JSON), add the following: `"candy.languageServerCommand": "cargo run --manifest-path <path-to-the-candy-folder>/compiler/cli/Cargo.toml -- lsp"`.
+In `Packages/candy.code-workspace`, in the `candy.languageServerCommand` setting, remove `--release`.
+(But don't commit that change.)

 [Discord server]: https://discord.gg/5Vr4eAJ7gU